 Not only do they thrive on physical exercise, but they are at their best when they are mentally stimulated as well.

-They are normally friendly with people but have a strong prey drive and may be aggressive with other dogs or smaller animals.
+They are normally friendly but have a strong prey drive and may be aggressive with other dogs or smaller animals.

 6. Australian Shepherd